Links

 MongoDB

-To work with data in a MongoDB database, you first need to create a set of Environment Variables to securely store the connection credentials.
+To work with data in a MongoDB database, you first need to create a set of Environment variables to securely store the connection credentials.
 Next, you can write some Python code to establish a connection and run queries.

 Store MongoDB credentials